 The standards of a DNP program have been formulated through a collaborative effort among various consensus-based standards.
-These standards reflect collaborative efforts among the AACN as the Essentials of Doctoral Education for Advanced Nursing Practice, the NONPF as the Practice Doctorate Nurse Practitioner Entry-Level Competencies, and most recently, the National Association of Clinical Nurse Specialists (NACNS) as Core

-Practice Doctorate Clinical Nurse Specialist (CNS) Competencies.
+These standards reflect collaborative efforts among the AACN as the Essentials of Doctoral Education for Advanced Nursing Practice (2006b), NONPF as the Practice Doctorate Nurse Practitioner Entry-Level Competencies (2006), and more recently the National Association of Clinical Nurse Specialists (NACNS) as Core Practice Doctorate Clinical Nurse Specialist Competencies (2009).
 These organizations' strategies for setting the standards of a practice doctorate in nursing demonstrate interrelated criteria that are congruent with all rationales for a practice doctorate in nursing.
 It should be noted, however, that while maintaining these consensus-based standards, there may be some variability in content within DNP curricula.

-The Essentials of Doctoral Education for Advanced Nursing Practice
+AACN Essentials of Doctoral Education for Advanced Nursing Practice

-In 2006, the AACN published the Essentials of Doctoral Education for Advanced Nursing Practice.
-These Essentials are the "foundational outcome competencies deemed essential for all graduates of a DNP program regardless of specialty or functional focus" (AACN, 2006b, p.
+In 2006 the AACN published the Essentials of Doctoral Education for Advanced Nursing Practice.
+These essentials are the "foundational outcome competencies deemed essential for all graduates of a DNP program regardless of specialty or functional focus" (AACN, 2006b, p.
 8).
-Nursing faculties have the freedom to creatively design course work to meet these Essentials, which are summarized as follows:
+Nursing faculties have the freedom to creatively design course work to meet these essentials, which are summarized in the following sections.